A Lot or a Little?

-Parents need to know that this is an entrancing read-aloud.
+Parents need to know that this is book by Dr. Seuss is an entrancing read-aloud.
 Bartholomew faces perils cheerfully, correctly assuming that his own blamelessness will carry him through -- he models good sense, optimism, and self-esteem.
 Beautiful prose, funny dialogue, and expressive illustrations may inspire kids to write their own tales or dramatize this one.

-This is a delightful, funny early Seuss effort written in unrhymed prose and illustrated with witty cartoons, and it's a satisfying read-aloud.
+This is a delightful, funny early Seuss book written in unrhymed prose and illustrated with witty cartoons, and it mkes a great read-aloud.
 The beautifully crafted prose rolls off the tongue, and there's a whole range of funny minor characters.
 Bartholomew is polite and helpful throughout his ordeal, and his self-confidence never seems to fail him.
 "The king can do nothing dreadful to punish me," he reasons, "because I really haven't done anything wrong."